debMan/cheatSheets/lpic1-cheatsheet.md

 # up CMD              # run CMD when this interface get UP
 # down CMD            # run CMD when this interface come DOWN
 # or we can use DHCP
-i# face eth0 inet dhcp
+# face eth0 inet dhcp

 # RedHat network script
 # permanent ip configs stored on /etc/sysconfig/network-scripts/ folder